gcallah/BookReviews/goodspeed.md

 If we then consider the further complexity added by the myriad ways in which millions of humans can respond to the physical situation in which they find themselves, it seems very foolish to search for monocausal explanations of complex phenomena such as recessions.
-Yet that is precisely what G has done.
+Yet, despite arguing against monocausal explanations himself, that is precisely what G has done by positing shocks as their sole cause.

-I think it is a note that well G spends a good amount of time showing that every recession he examines was triggered by one or more economic shocks, he never asks how often economic shocks do *not* trigger a recession.
+I think it is noteworthy that G spends a good amount of time showing that every recession he examines was triggered by one or more economic shocks, he never asks how often economic shocks do *not* trigger a recession.
 An interesting compliment to his research would be to establish some criteria for what